Chattakkari (2012 film): Production

-Casting

 Being a heroine oriented film, the role of Julie was first to be fixed.
 Many mainstream Malayalam actresses were considered, and the team zeroed in on Shamna Kasim.
-Hemanth Menon, who has previously acted in some Malayalam movies was fixed as the male lead.
-Innocent plays the character of Morris, which was handled by the thespian of Malayalam cinema, Adoor Bhasi.
+Hemanth Menon, who has previously acted in some Malayalam movies was cast as the second lead.
 Sukumari is the only actress present in both the versions of the movie.
-The support cast include Suvarna and Malu Raveendranath, portraying the characters of Julie's mother and sister respectively.

-Filming

 The film was shot predominantly at Ooty, with some scenes being shot at Udhagamandalam railway station, and hill stations in Thiruvananthapuram.
 The filming completed in a record 25 days.
 A song was shot at Thommankuthu Waterfall, near Thodupuzha amidst heavy rain.